wearefine/fae/docs/quickstart-guide.md

 Now that we are up and running with our CMS we can continue to scale it.
 When you run into a use case that Fae's can't handle, don't fret, Fae is built to be overridden.

 Use Rails helpers in place of Fae form helpers, override views, methods and whole classes.
-Fae even provides concerns to inject custom logic into it's base classes.
+Fae even provides concerns to inject custom logic into its base classes.

 We want Fae to get you off the ground quickly but be able to scale with your project and all the customized use cases you don't know you need yet.